My Pet Center

 Home Remedies for Cat Seasonal Allergies

-2. Quercetin is a natural supplement has anti-inflammatory and antioxidant properties.
+Quercetin is a natural supplement that has anti-inflammatory and antioxidant properties.
 It's sometimes called "nature's Benadryl" due to its antihistamine effects.

-3. Coconut Oil has anti-inflammatory properties and can be applied topically to soothe skin irritations.
-However, it should be used sparingly as too much can cause upset stomach or weight gain.
+Coconut oil has anti-inflammatory properties and can be applied topically to soothe skin irritations.

 Frequently Asked Questions

-Common seasonal allergens for cats include pollens from grasses, trees, and weeds, mold spores, dust mites, and even certain insects.
+Common seasonal allergens for cats include pollen from grasses, trees, and weeds, mold spores, dust mites, and even certain insects.

 What is the difference between seasonal allergies and food allergies in cats?

-Seasonal allergies are often seasonal, hence the name, and are usually related to allergens like pollen, grass, mold, and dust mites.
+Seasonal allergies are often seasonal and are usually related to allergens like pollen, grass, mold, and dust mites.
 Meanwhile, food allergies are strictly related to certain ingredients in your cats' food they are allergic to.

 How are seasonal allergies in cats diagnosed?

-If the vet suspects seasonal allergies, they might recommend allergy testing.
+If your veterinarian suspects seasonal allergies, they might recommend allergy testing.
 There are two primary methods of allergy testing in cats: blood tests and intradermal skin tests.

 Can indoor cats also suffer from seasonal allergies?